Key Highlights

 Participant Declaration

-• By submitting the registration form, the parent or guardian confirms that they have read, understood, and agreed to these event rules and arrangements.
+• When official registration reopens, submitting the registration form confirms that the parent or guardian has read, understood, and agreed to these event rules and arrangements.

 • All registration information must be true and accurate.